 While he’s not suggesting you copy their rates, this should help you come up with your own, because you’ll be able to compare factors such as your level of skill and experience, location, portfolio and client base with theirs directly.

 When you’re starting, before you establish your ideal rate, you need to consider the minimum amount you need to survive without plummeting into debt.
 That might sound like a no-brainer but data such as the 2018-2019 survey, taken by Ben the Illustrator, suggests that many creatives are not achieving that in practice.

 Mounting debt is a cruel beast that can drag you down and mar your life for entire decades.
 So if you’re at the start of your freelance career, don’t just blithely think: ‘Oh, things will pick up later’.
 Instead, sit down and calculate carefully precisely what you need to keep the lights on, the rent paid, and your stomach fed, before you end up getting in serious trouble.

 Negotiate what you can get

-While it’s important to get enough to live on, that shouldn’t, of course, be your main goal as a freelancer.
-The joy of working independently is that there are no theoretical limitations on what you can earn, so you should do everything in your power to maximise your income.
+While it’s essential to get enough to live on, that shouldn’t, of course, be your primary goal as a freelancer.
+The joy of independent working is that there are no theoretical limitations on what you can earn, so you should do everything in your power to maximise your income.
 (No one else is going to do it for you.)

-Obviously, if you’re a recent graduate you can’t be too pushy, but once you’ve got a few years under your belt, you certainly should start moving your rates up a notch on a regular basis, with both new and regular clients.
+If you’re a recent graduate, you can’t be too pushy, but once you’ve got a few years under your belt, you certainly should start moving your rates up a notch regularly, with both new and regular clients.